voxpupuli/puppet-collectd/README.md

 collectd::plugin { 'battery': }
 ```

-where 'battery' is the name of the plugin.
-Note, this should only be done in the
+Where `battery` is the name of the plugin.

-case of a class for the plugin not existing in this module.
+**Note:** this should only be done in the case of a class for the plugin
+not existing in this module.

 ## Repo management